ZulnoorainTariq/Health-Query-Chatbot/README.md

 - What are the symptoms of diabetes?

 ## Key Results
-- Real AI powered responses using Mistral API
+- Real AI powered responses using Mistral AI API
 - Harmful questions blocked immediately
 - Friendly and clear medical information provided

 ## Libraries Used
-requests
+requests, python-dotenv